satellite-image-deep-learning/techniques/README.md

 * [aerial-tile-segmentation](https://github.com/mrsebai/aerial-tile-segmentation) -> Large satellite image semantic segmentation into 6 classes using Tensorflow 2.0 and ISPRS benchmark dataset

 ### Segmentation - Vegetation, crops & crop boundaries
-* [Сrор field boundary detection: approaches overview and main challenges](https://soilmate.medium.com/%D1%81r%D0%BE%D1%80-field-boundary-detection-approaches-overview-and-main-challenges-53736725cb06) - review article, no code
-* [Сrор field boundary detection: approaches and main challenges](https://medium.com/geekculture/%D1%81r%D0%BE%D1%80-field-boundary-detection-approaches-and-main-challenges-46e37dd276bc) -> Medium article, covering historical approaches to present dat
+* [Сrор field boundary detection: approaches and main challenges](https://medium.com/geekculture/%D1%81r%D0%BE%D1%80-field-boundary-detection-approaches-and-main-challenges-46e37dd276bc) -> Medium article, covering historical and modern approaches 🔰
 * [kenya-crop-mask](https://github.com/nasaharvest/kenya-crop-mask) -> Annual and in-season crop mapping in Kenya - LSTM classifier to classify pixels as containing crop or not, and a multi-spectral forecaster that provides a 12 month time series given a partial input.
-Dataset downloaded from GEE and pytorch lightning used for training
+Dataset downloaded from GEE and pytorch lightning used for training 🔰
 * [What’s growing there?
 Identify crops from multi-spectral remote sensing data (Sentinel 2)](https://towardsdatascience.com/whats-growing-there-a5618a2e6933) using eo-learn for data pre-processing, cloud detection, NDVI calculation, image augmentation & fastai
 * [Tree species classification from from airborne LiDAR and hyperspectral data using 3D convolutional neural networks](https://github.com/jaeeolma/tree-detection-evo) accompanies research paper and uses fastai
 * [crop-type-classification](https://medium.com/nerd-for-tech/crop-type-classification-cf5cc2593396) -> using Sentinel 1 & 2 data with a U-Net + LSTM, more features (i.e. bands) and higher resolution produced better results (article, no code)